Pholisa-Fatyela/fundamentals/intro.md

 <br>

- Dear WDI Student,
+ Dear Quirky30 Student,

  **Congratulations on joining the Web Development Immersive program at General Assembly!**

- Whether you're enrolled to attend classes remotely (WDIr) or on campus, prepare for an experience that is as rewarding as it is challenging!
-There are a lot of technical ideas to cover and terms to learn before starting WDI.
+ Whether you're enrolled to attend classes remotely (Quirky30) or on campus, prepare for an experience that is as rewarding as it is challenging!
+There are a lot of technical ideas to cover and terms to learn before starting Quirky30.
 To make sure you have the proper footing, we've prepared this ebook covering the fundamentals of web-based programming.

  We'll cover **HTML**, **CSS** and **JavaScript**.
 We'll also learn how to work with standard developer tools (Text Editors, Browsers, the command line, Git, and GitHub).